Harwell Science and Innovation Campus

-The Harwell Science and Innovation Campus is a 700-acre science and technology campus in Oxfordshire, England.
-Over 6,000 people work there in over 240 public and private sector organisations, working across sectors including Space, Clean Energy, Life Sciences and Quantum Computing.
+The Harwell Science and Innovation Campus is a 700 acre science and technology business park at Didcot in Oxfordshire, England.
+Over 6,000 people work there in over 240 public and private sector organisations, working across sectors including aerospace, clean energy, life sciences, and quantum computing.

 The site is 2 mi outside Didcot, about 15 mi south of Oxford and roughly 6 mi east of Wantage.

-A large part of the site was formerly the main research establishment of the United Kingdom Atomic Energy Authority, but it has seen a transition to its new role as a science and business park as the nuclear facilities have been decommissioned.
+A large part of the site was formerly the main research establishment of the United Kingdom Atomic Energy Authority (UKAEA), and it has seen a transition to its new role as a science and business park as the nuclear facilities have been decommissioned.